mrvollger/k-mer-variant-phasing/README.md

 conda create -n snakemake -c conda-forge -c bioconda mamba snakemake>=7.32 python=3.11
 ```

-Additional dependencies are managed with conda.
+Additional dependencies are managed automatically by snakemake using mamba.
 Be sure to include the following in your `.bashrc` if you want to use the pre-computed conda env.
 ```
 export SNAKEMAKE_CONDA_PREFIX=/mmfs1/gscratch/stergachislab/snakemake-conda-envs
 ```